 If you want to use Drupal, then you should have at least some knowledge of common web programming languages such as HTML and PHP.
 There will be things like error messages and code that you’ll have to identify so knowing those languages will be of a great benefit.
 If later on you’d need to expand your website to something more complex, then you’ll need to hire a technical expert.

-Is typically harder to find someone who has advanced knowledge of Drupal so keep that in mind.
+due to its relatively smaller user-base, Drupal is typically harder to find someone who has advanced knowledge of it, so keep that in mind.
 On the other hand, WordPress experts are easier to find and are much less expensive.
 You’ll also have to purchase your domain name and hosting because Drupal doesn’t allow you to host your website on their servers.

 Here are a few good things about Drupal that you should know: